 After the completion of the program, he took his idea to Saskatoon where he completed a huge fashion show featuring entertainers and local designers.

-The agency has now completed three 10-week programs since its inception and many of its models have now become mentors for youth.
-Quite a few have gone on to continue modelling.
+The agency has now completed three 10-week programs since they started and many of their models have now become mentors for youth while some have gone on to continue modelling.

-Kerrie Moore, a therapist at the University of Calgary, believes that much of First Nations people's struggles come from multi-generational trauma.
+Kerrie Moore, a therapist at the University of Calgary, says the reason why so many First Nations people have low self-esteem is because they suffer from multi-generational trauma.

 Multi-generational trauma has stemmed from the abuse and neglect First Nations went through when their ancestors were forced into residential schools.
 “All of us as Indigenous people suffer trauma, even if we aren’t residential school survivors,” Moore said.